-All past and present planning scheme amendments can be viewed at https://www.planning.vic.gov.au/schemes-and-amendments/browse-amendments.
+All past and present planning scheme amendments can be viewed on the Department of Environment, Land, Water and Planning website.

 Jump to a section

-The Planning and Environment Act 1987 allows Council to initiate an amendment at the request of a person or body (Private Planning Scheme Amendment) however amendments are most commonly initiated by the Strategic Planning Team to further Council’s land use planning objectives (Council Planning Scheme Amendment).
+The Planning and Environment Act 1987 allows Council to initiate an amendment at the request of a person or body (private PSA).
+However, amendments are most commonly initiated by the Strategic Planning Team to further Council’s land use planning objectives (Council PSA).

 The chart below shows the process of a Council Planning Scheme Amendment.

-Anyone can request a planning authority to initiate an amendment, referred to as a ‘private planning scheme amendment’.
-If you do, you must be able to demonstrate to the planning authority (usually the Council) adequate justification as to why an amendment should be prepared.
-Council, as a planning authority, must determine that the amendment has planning merit and is consistent with the future strategic directions for the municipality.
+Anyone can request a planning authority to initiate an amendment.
+You must be able to demonstrate to the planning authority (usually Council) adequate strategic justification for the amendment.
+Council must determine that the amendment has planning merit and is consistent with the future strategic directions for the municipality.

-If you want to request an amendment you are encouraged to arrange an initial meeting with the Council Strategic Planning Team.
-Prior to this meeting you should have read the relevant State and local planning policies to identify how your request is strategically supported and have considered any relevant Ministerial Directions or practice notes.
-During the meeting other information that may be required by Council to assess the application will be discussed.
-This meeting will help to ensure that a potential application is complete and suitable for consideration, saving time later.
+If you want to request an amendment you can arrange an initial meeting with the Council Strategic Planning Team.
+Prior to this meeting, you should consider whether you are able to demonstrate to Council adequate justification for the amendment.
+You should also consider relevant ministerial directions or practice notes.
+During the meeting, we may request further information to assess the application.
+This meeting will save time later on by ensuring the potential application is complete and suitable for consideration.

-All costs associated with the preparation of an amendment are to be borne by the proponent, including:
+All costs associated with the preparation of an amendment are at the propoenent's expense.
+These include:

 - All statutory fees (Planning and Environment Fees Regulations)

-- All costs associated with the administration of the planning scheme amendment including: advertising in the newspapers, Government Gazette and public notification of an amendment will be passed on to the proponent.
+- All costs associated with the administration of the planning scheme amendment.
+This includes advertising in the newspapers, Government Gazette and public notification of an amendment

 - Advertising costs incurred at the public exhibition stage including but not limited to advertising in the newspapers and mail outs

-- If an independent Planning Panel is required to hear submissions as a result of unresolved objections (submissions) to the amendment, the planning authority will pass onto the applicant the costs and expenses incurred for or by a panel in carrying out its functions in line with section 156 of the Planning and Environment Act 1987.
-The cost of the Panel will depend on the number of days it sits, and the number of Panel Members appointed.
+- If an independent planning panel is required to hear submissions as a result of unresolved objections (submissions) to the amendment, the planning authority will pass on the costs and expenses of a panel carrying out its functions (section 156 of the Planning and Environment Act 1987).
+The cost of the panel will depend on the complexity of the amendment

-- Any additional private expenses, for example the preparation of the amendment and the engagement of professional representation for Panel hearings.
+- Any additional private expenses, such as the preparation of the amendment and the engagement of professional representation for panel hearings

 Notes on fees